 Andrew focuses on modelling cross-scale interactions in social-ecological systems (SES).
 He uses stylized mathematical and agent-based simulations to study interactions between processes that occur at different length, time and organisational scales.
 He aims to understand fundamental scaling mechanisms in SES and, ultimately, to inform better management practices, particularly in agricultural systems.

 Interests: Complex-adaptive systems, multiscale analysis, agent-based modelling, common-pool resources, biophysical economics, energetics, sustainable governance

-Jamila Haider is a PhD candidate studying the relationship between persistent poverty and biocultural diversity.
-Her PhD explores how development interventions can improve human well-being without eroding the cultural and agricultural biodiversity that makes a given place unique and is important for global resilience.
+Jamila Haider is a researcher with GRAID studying the relationship between persistent poverty and biocultural diversity.
+Her PhD with SES-Link explored how development interventions can improve human well-being without eroding the cultural and agricultural biodiversity that makes a given place unique and is important for global resilience.

 Kirill uses a combination of agent-based modelling and qualitative methods (such as process tracing and document analysis) to study the coevolution of social-ecological systems and policy.
 In particular, his research looks at how interest groups influence policy change and adaptation.
 He explores this issue in his PhD through the case of 2013 EU Common Fisheries Policy reform.

 Laura’s work is driven by the motivation to unveil, synthesize and experiment with cross-scale interactions.
 It is framed in terms of complex adaptive systems.
 Specifically, she looks at pervasive global patterns of trade and climate change that interact with ecosystem services and human welfare.